zyphlar/influxdb.org/source/docs/v0.5/introduction/getting_started.md

 # Getting Started

-Now that you've [InfluxDB installed](installation.html) you're ready to start doing awesome things.
+Now that you've [installed InfluxDB](installation.html) you're ready to start doing awesome things.
 There are many client libraries available for InfluxDB, but in this section we're going to use the built in user interface to get started quickly.

 ## Logging in and creating your first database
 If you've installed locally, point your browser to <a href="http://localhost:8083" target="_blank">localhost:8083</a>.
 The built in user interface runs on port `8083` by default.
 You should see a screen like this: